tcbeatie/role_finder/README.md

 ## About the Creator

-RoleFinder was created by **Ted Beatie**, a Senior Technical Product Manager with [X years] of experience in [domain/industry - e.g., developer tools, infrastructure, platform engineering].
+RoleFinder was created by **Ted Beatie**, a Senior Technical Product Manager with over 20 years of experience in developer tools, infrastructure, and platform engineering.

 ### Why I Built This

-After years of relying on traditional job boards, I grew frustrated with the noise-to-signal ratio.
-LinkedIn, Indeed, and other platforms surface hundreds of irrelevant roles while missing opportunities at companies I actually wanted to work for.
-I needed a system that:
+After years of relying on traditional job boards, I needed a system that:

 - **Monitored specific companies** where I wanted to work, not every company on the internet
 - **Used AI to evaluate fit** based on my actual experience and criteria, not keyword matching
 - **Delivered high-signal alerts** instead of overwhelming me with noise
 - **Saved hours of manual searching** every single day

 RoleFinder is that system.
-I built it for myself, and now I use it daily to monitor [40/X] target companies and receive personalized job digests every morning.
+I built it for myself, and now I use it daily to monitor over 50 target companies and receive personalized job digests every morning.

 ### From Personal Tool to Open Source

 What started as a personal automation project evolved into a production-grade system with:
 - Clean architecture separating discovery, evaluation, and delivery
 - Externalized profile management for multi-user support
-- Comprehensive error handling and fault tolerance
+- Error handling and fault tolerance
-- 116KB of documentation suitable for junior developer handoff
+- Comprehensive documentation

 I'm open-sourcing RoleFinder because I believe others face the same frustrations with traditional job search.
 Whether you're a senior engineer, product manager, designer, or any other role - if you know *where* you want to work but struggle to track opportunities, this system can help.